itsf4llofstars/enigma_machine/README.md

 The above notes are for the author, they may not be readalbe or clear to others, please see<br>
 script documentation if available.<br>

+## Paper Enigma

+The paper enigma is ready for research from input to the reflector.
+A text file and an exhaustive<br>
+hand trace is needed to insert proper coding.